Certified Residential Medication Aide (CRMA) 5-Day Hybrid Course

 This course teaches the skills needed for safe medication administration and covers State of Maine regulations, common medications and side effects, and basic anatomy and physiology.
 Participants may choose to add supervised Medication Administration provided by an RN and needed to obtain the certification.

-Locations: The 5-Day CRMA Hybrid course includes four instructor-led, remote days and one in-person day conducted at one of our regional training centers located in Biddeford, Gardiner, Norway, and Skowhegan.
-When you register for a class, please select the location where you can attend the live Day 5 class.
-Prior to the start of class, you will receive an email with information about accessing the class, including a link to the remote class and where you are scheduled to attend the class.
+Locations: The 5-Day CRMA Hybrid course includes four instructor-led, remote days and one in-person day.
+After payment is received in full, you will receive an email with information about accessing the class, including a link to the remote class.

 Important Information about Hybrid Learning